yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous delivery in VSTS and Azure.md

 ## Step 1: Review the customer case study

 **Outcome**

-Analyze your customer’s needs
+Analyze your customer's needs.

-Time frame: 15 minutes
+Timeframe: 15 minutes

 Directions:  With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

 1. Meet your table participants and trainer

-2. Read all of the directions for steps 1–3 in the student guide
+2. Read all of the directions for steps 1-3 in the student guide

 3. As a table team, review the following customer case study

 ### Customer situation